 Labs designed to help you achieve an understanding of Kubernetes and how to use Docker containers on Kubernetes in the IBM Cloud® Kubernetes Service.

 Application management in Kubernetes

 Introductory labs to help you understand the Kubernetes application package manager.

 Harness the full power of Kubernetes and host WordPress from the IBM Cloud Kubernetes Service.

-Learn how to deploy an application that runs alongside other polyglot microservices, leveraging service discovery, registration, and routing.
+Learn how to deploy a Java microservices application that runs alongside other polyglot microservices, leveraging service discovery, registration, and routing.

 Kubernetes networking and services

 What developers need to know about Kubernetes networking.

 Learn how to use the Open Service Broker API and the Kubernetes Service Catalog to automatically deploy and manage cloud services for your Kubernetes application.